List of active Indonesian Navy ships: Scorpène class

+Aside from the Scorpene Class, the Indonesian Navy with PT PAL are also currently developing a local autonomous submarine, known locally as Kapal Selam Otonom (KSOT).
+The submarines have an endurance of 72 hours, a top speed of 20 knots, and can operate up to 200 km from their control centers through direct radio or satellite links.
+Furthermore the submarines are planned to use Artificial Intelligence to enhance their autonomous operations.

+Currently PT PAL has developed 8 prototypes for testing and further development.
+The 2nd prototype has successfully fired a drill 324mm torpedo on the 30th of October 2025.
+The 8th prototype was presented to the public during the 80th Anniversary of the Indonesian Armed Forces parade at Monas, Jakarta.
+The submarines are planned to come in different variants, from torpedo carrying autonomous submarines, to kamikaze variants.

 Missiles

 Atmaca

 On 25 January 2024, Indonesia has awarded a contract to local defense company PT.
 Republik Defensindo for the acquisition of an initial batch of Atmaca anti-ship guided missiles from Turkey.
 This contract covers the procurement of 45 missile rounds and associated launcher units and user terminals for the Indonesian Navy.
 This procurement is part of Indonesian MoD R41 program to repair, repower and refurbish existing class of ship (41 KRI Refurbishment Program).
 The missiles are scheduled to be installed on several vessels of Fatahillah-class corvettes, Kapitan Pattimura-class corvettes, FPB-57-class FAC/PB and also planned to be integrated on the upcoming Raja Haji Fisabilillah-class offshore patrol vessel.